ukd1/node-twilio/README.md

 a regular incoming number, it will be able to make/receive phone calls and SMS.

     var phone = client.getPhoneNumber('+16269239971');

+This would be the following if you are using a demo account:

+    var phone = client.getPhoneOutgoingPhoneNumber('+16269239971');

 We'll now setup our phone number.
 This goes out and requests the phone number instance resource and fills in a data structure with this phone number's details.